 Technical Committee 1: Design

-Chair: Dr. Sandeep Chaudhary, Indian Institute of Technology, Indore, India
+Chair: Assoc.
+Prof. Sandeep Chaudhary, Indian Institute of Technology, Indore, India

 ACMC Level 2 document